utpanna-pradhan/check_number/README.md

 # check_number
-checking number using html and css
+checking number using html , css and javascript

 #Screenshot